carpentries-incubator/geospatial-python/_episodes/XX-access-data.md

 keypoints:
 - "Accessing satellite images via the providers' API enables a more reliable and scalable data retrieval."
 - "STAC catalogs can be browsed and searched using the same tools and scripts."
-- "`rioxarry` also allows you to open and download remote raster files."
+- "`rioxarray` also allows you to open and download remote raster files."
 ---

 A number of satellites take snapshots of the Earth's surface from space.
 The images recorded by these remote sensors